YiyongZhao/Hybrid_Tracer-GNN/README.md

   --training-graphs   STR    Training graphs folder.
 Default is `dataset/train/`.
   --testing-graphs    STR    Testing graphs folder.
 Default is `dataset/test/`.
 ```
+Please note that the trainset and testset folder must end with "/" !
 #### Model options
 ```
   --filters-1             INT         Number of filter in 1st GCN layer.
 Default is 128.